kubernetes-retired/heapster/docs/sink-configuration.md

 via the `--sink` flag.
 The flag takes an argument of the form `PREFIX:CONFIG[?OPTIONS]`.
 Options (optional!) are specified as URL query parameters, separated by `&` as normal.
 This allows each source to have custom configuration passed to it without needing to continually add new flags to Heapster as new sinks are added.
-This also means heapster can store data into multiple sinks at once.
+Heapster can store data into multiple sinks at once if multiple `--sink` flags are specified.

 ## Current sinks

 ### Log

-This sinks writes all data to the standard output which is particularly useful for debugging.
+This sink writes all data to the standard output which is particularly useful for debugging.

    --sink=log

 ### InfluxDB
 This sink supports both monitoring metrics and events.
-*Supports InfluxDB versions v0.9 and above*
+*This sink supports InfluxDB versions v0.9 and above*.
 To use the InfluxDB sink add the following flag:

 	--sink=influxdb:<INFLUXDB_URL>[?<INFLUXDB_OPTIONS>]